Sir Peter Vardy DL

 Keith has spent the majority of his professional life in senior strategic management having professional qualifications in financial administration.
 He joined Safe Families in July 2012 after more than 20 years’ experience in the Christian charity sector.
 He served as Chief Executive of the UK Christian distribution Send the Light and latterly was International CEO of Biblica.
 Keith established the initial start-up in the North East of England, and has now taken on the wider role of leading the roll out of the charity nationwide.

-Operations Director and North East Programme Director
+North East Programme Director

 Mark has more than 10 years’ experience as a Project Manager within the insurance, banking, financial services and education sectors, in both an IT and operational capacity.
 He has worked for Sir Peter previously at the Emmanuel Schools Foundation (ESF) where he was recruited to lead key development and transformation projects.
 Mark also has a professional qualification in project management as a PRINCE2 Practitioner.